ayush7788/upm/README.md

 # Installation
 To install upm, just clone the repo and run install.sh as root.

+On a typical linux install, you should do
+> sudo sh install.sh

+In terminal in the directory where you cloned the repo.

 If you want to install using sch(available at https://github.com/ayush7788/sch), a codefile is included for help!

 If you are running UPM for first time, make sure you are running it as root!
 So that it can generate some config files.